angular/angular-cli/docs/documentation/stories/proxy.md

 Now in order to run our dev server with our proxy config, we can simply call `npm start`.

+**After each edit to the proxy.conf.json file remember to relaunch the `npm start` process to make your changes effective.**

 ### Rewriting the URL path

 One option that comes up a lot is rewriting the URL path for the proxy.
 This is supported by the `pathRewrite` option.